mhrosas/mhrosas.github.io/CAenSevilla.md

   > this time, he delved into some ideas regarding the
   > study of Kronecker coefficients, which partially stemmed
   > from our group's discussions.
-  > Additionally, he wrote an article with us on a new
+  > Additionally, he discovered a new
   > symmetry exhibited by the Littlewood-Richardson
   > coefficients.
 Stefan currently holds a
   > postdoctoral position with the quantum information group of